camoo/enkap-edd-gateway/README.md

-# Enkap - Mobile Money Gateway for WooCommerce
+# E-nkap - Mobile Money Gateway for Easy Digital Downloads
-Enkap Gateway for WooCommerce is a simple and powerful Payment plugin for WordPress
+E-nkap Gateway for Easy Digital Downloads is a simple and powerful Payment plugin for WordPress

 You can add to WordPress, the ability to receive easily Mobile Money payment from Cameroon